glasnt/talks/2019_10_PyGotham.podium/slides.md

 which makes our production use.. complex.

+not complicated, but just complex.

 django doesn't provide you with a webserver or database that's production ready

 So you have to provide your own.

-We'll get into some of the options in a moment.
+And if you aren't familiar with the production-grade offerings here, you'll end up confused.

+Or worse, leaning towards using the development systems in production.

+However,

-But first I want to mention something important
+Now is an important time to mention something important.

 ---
 <br><BR><BR>